LabKey/labkey-ui-components/packages/components/docs/QueryModel.md

 ### DetailPanel
-A common use case is to render the details of a single row from a SchemaQuery, we provide a component, DetailPanel, that does this for you.
+Another common use case is to render the details of a single row from a SchemaQuery.
+We provide a component, `DetailPanel`, that does this for you.
 There are two versions of this component: `DetailPanel` and `DetailPanelWithModel`. `DetailPanel` expects you to have a `QueryModel` already and will render the details for you. `DetailPanelWithModel` takes a QueryConfig object and will instantiate and load the QueryModel for you. `DetailPanel` and `DetailPanelWithModel` can be